Therapists in Arizona

 +8

-I am a mental health counselor licensed in Arizona, Florida, New Hampshire and Georgia with over 12 years of experience working with individuals and families.
-I have worked with clients with a wide range of concerns including depression, anxiety, relationship issues, parenting problems, substance abuse, gender identity issues and grief/loss.
+I am a mental health counselor licensed in Arizona, Florida, New Hampshire and Georgia with over 14 years of experience working with individuals and families.
+I have worked with clients with a wide range of concerns including depression, anxiety, relationship issues, parenting problems, addiction, gender identity issues and grief/loss.
 I have also helped many people who have experienced physical trauma or emotional abuse.
 I am trained as an a veteran suicide specialist and I am a certified trauma therapist.
 My counseling style is warm, caring and interactive.
 I believe in treating everyone with respect, sensitivity, and compassion, and I don’t believe in stigmatizing labels.
 My approach combines cognitive-behavioral, solution-focused and rational-emotive counseling.
 I will tailor our dialog and treatment plan to meet your unique and specific needs as it is important to meet you where you are at and use your expertise as well.
 It takes courage to seek out help for a more fulfilling and happier life and to take the first steps towards a change.
 If you are ready to take that step I am here to support and empower you.
 I live by the view that if you can change the way you look at things the things you look at can change.
 This slight change in perspective can make a world of difference in your life!
 Thank you for stopping by and I look forward to working with you!

 These are all the providers we have at this time based on your selections.
 We're constantly adding new providers to our site.
 Try adjusting your filters to see available providers.